SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 OK, Liu Cixin portrays a scenario why they might!
 That's the fun of the scifi.

-((Alos, who knows, maybe Liu Cixin *was* influenced by some RAND lunatic.
+((Also, who knows, maybe Liu Cixin *was* influenced by some RAND lunatic.
 A lot of stuff that came out of RAND was laughable Neocon foolery, unfortunately cloaked in a lot of serious intent and taken seriously by the neoliberals and, it seems, by Liu Cixin.
 RAND also had plenty of